AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

-[OCSP Stapling](http://en.wikipedia.org/wiki/OCSP_stapling) helps to address the privacy concerns but it requires the server software run code that makes a connection to an external server not under the control of the system administrator, and that is a potential remote exploit vector if there is a flaw in the server's OCSP Stapling code and violates the firewall policies of some web servers.
-For example I can not run OCSP Stapling due to the potential security issues that exist.
+[OCSP Stapling](http://en.wikipedia.org/wiki/OCSP_stapling) helps to address the privacy concerns but it requires the server software run code that makes a connection to an external server not under the control of the system administrator.

+That is a potential remote exploit vector if there is a flaw in the server's OCSP Stapling code.
+It also violates the firewall policies of many web servers, firewall rules that exist because of the remote vulnerability issues that potentially exist when a server connects to external resources.

 OCSP Stapling also requires the participation of the server serving the certificate, servers serving a revoked certificate for fraudulent purposes